Holy Prepuce: Literary allusions

+Thomas of Chobham, in his 1210 treatise on preaching, uses the holy foreskin within a eucharist analogy.
+Discussing how Christ's foreskin can be present on earth, but also at the same time exist in a resurrected form.

+Agnes Blannbekin, a medieval Christian mystic, reported mystical visionary experiences with the foreskin, claiming it smelt like a sweet odour and had the taste of honey.

 In the 14th-century, Catherine of Siena mentioned the foreskin-as-wedding ring motif in one of her letters (#221), equating the wedding ring of a virgin with a foreskin.

+John Calvin in his Treatise on Relics in 1543, mocked the monks of Charroux who claimed that the relic was genuine because it "yields drops of blood".

-According to an unconfirmed 19th-century source, in the late 17th century the Vatican librarian Leo Allatius wrote an unpublished treatise entitled De Praeputio Domini Nostri Jesu Christi Diatriba (A Discussion of the Foreskin of Our Lord Jesus Christ), claiming that the Holy Prepuce ascended, like Jesus himself, and was transformed into the rings of Saturn.
+In the late 17th century, the Vatican librarian Leo Allatius wrote an unpublished treatise entitled De Praeputio Domini Nostri Jesu Christi Diatriba (Discourse on the Foreskin of Our Lord Jesus Christ).
+According to an unconfirmed 19th-century source, its thesis is that the Holy Prepuce ascended, like Jesus himself, and was transformed into the rings of Saturn, then-recently observed by telescope.

-Voltaire, in A Treatise of Toleration (1763), referred to veneration of the Holy Foreskin as being one of a number of superstitions that were "much more reasonable... than to detest and persecute your brother".
+Voltaire, in A Treatise of Toleration (1763), referred to veneration of the Holy Foreskin as being one of a number of "superstitions" that were "much more reasonable...than to detest and persecute your brother".

 Umberto Eco, in his book Baudolino, has the young Baudolino invent a story about seeing the holy foreskin and navel in Rome to the company of Frederick Barbarossa.

 James Joyce's Ulysses has Stephen Dedalus pondering the Holy Prepuce while he urinates with Leopold Bloom, in the section titled "Ithaca".

-In The Gospel According To Jesus Christ, José Saramago writes that anyone "wishing to venerate that foreskin today need only visit the parish church of Calcata near Viterbo in Italy, where it is preserved in a reliquary for the spiritual benefit of the faithful and the amusement of prying atheists."
+In The Gospel According to Jesus Christ, José Saramago writes that anyone "wishing to venerate that foreskin today need only visit the parish church of Calcata near Viterbo in Italy, where it is preserved in a reliquary for the spiritual benefit of the faithful and the amusement of prying atheists."